Calculus on manifolds of conformal maps and CFT

 Let us write \beq g(z) = z + h(z). \eeq Certainly, $h$ is holomorphic on $A\cap B$.
 Suppose that for two conformal maps $g_B$ (univalent conformal on $B$) and $g_{A'}$ (univalent conformal on $A'$), the following equations hold: \beqa g_B(z) &=& z + \int_{y:\vec\p B^-} \dd y\, \frc{\p g_B(y) \,h(y)}{g_B(y) - g_B(z)} \quad (z\in B) \\ g_{A'}(z) &=& z + \int_{y:\vec\p A^-} \dd y \,\frc{\p g_B(y) \,h(y)}{g_B(y) - z} \quad (z\in A') . \eeqa Then we have, for $z\in A\cap B$,

 Replacing the term $g_B(z)$ by its expression (\ref{ie}), we find

 where the second equation is obtained by Cauchy's theorem.
-Hence, if the integral equation (\ref{ie}) has a univalent conformal solution on $B$, and that the resulting $g_{A'}$ from (\ref{gA}) is conformal on $A'$, we have found a factorisation.
-This factorisation has the properties required for part II of the theorem, hence this would also prove part II.
+Hence, if the integral equation (\ref{ie}) has a univalent conformal solution on $B$, and that the resulting $g_{A'}$ from (\ref{gA}) is conformal on $A'$, we have found a factorization.
+This factorization has the properties required for part II of the theorem, hence this would also prove part II.